jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-tools.rst

 Tools installation
 ******************

-* Before you start this Tutorial, you need to have installed |conda| in your UNIX-based or Windows operating system.
+* Before you start this Tutorial, you need to have installed |conda| in your UNIX-based system.

 * |conda| is an open-source package management system and environment management system that runs on Windows, macOS, and Linux, that can: